How Educational Institutions Shape Identity and Leadership

 Why Institutional Design Matters

-Educational policy debates often focus on funding, curriculum, and rankings.
+Educational policy debates often focus on funding, curriculum, tuition, rankings, and admissions.

 Those factors matter.